Code-Institute-Submissions/NickBaker11-Milestone-no-3_resub/README.md

 * I am using Materialize for layout and navbar- https://materializecss.com/
 * I will likely use W3C to validate my HTML and CSS- https://jigsaw.w3.org/css-validator/
 * I am using Heroku to deploy my project
+* I am using MongoDb Atlas to store my database

 ## Testing
 * Testing my links- In the navbar, both regular and mobile:'logo', 'home', 'database', 'more info'.
 ON all three pages: 'top_return' On index.html:  an additional 'database button that links to main_page.html.
 ON main_page.html: 'add', and 'edit'.
 When clicked, each of these buttons sends the user to the correct URL.